ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-issm.md

 It is maintained and supported by **ACCESS‑NRI**.
 A high‑level description of model components—including the ISSM core, pre‑processing utilities, climate forcings, and coupling hooks—is available in the [{{ model }} overview]({{ model_configurations }}/#{{ model }}).ng.

-The example below reproduces the *MISMIP+* Antarctic benchmark.
+The example below reproduces the *MISMIP+* benchmark.
 Adjust the variables to suit your experiment.

 ## 2 Prerequisites